The legal nomad: on avoiding the path to discontent

 ↑ Quoted from 10-year retrospective

-It feels so painfully authentic, and I love it.
+It's painfully authentic, and I love it.
 It feels like there's a natural bonus to viewing something in retrospect with honesty.
 It reinforces how the search to share with a raw/real/honest voice isn't a wasted one.

 Her entire blog is a lovely read.
-Unsurprisingly there's a heavy focus on travel and food, but ultimately there's something for everyone—bonus points for her captivating writing style.
+Unsurprisingly, there's a heavy focus on travel and food, but ultimately, there's something for everyone.
+Bonus points for her captivating writing style.